Raleigh Springs Civic Center

-Raleigh Springs Civic Center is a 65 multi-acre civic center that is located in Memphis, Tennessee, United States.
-The property is owned by the Memphis City Council, and was constructed on the site of the former Raleigh Springs Mall.
+Raleigh Springs Civic Center is a 65-acre civic center located in Memphis, Tennessee, United States.
+The property is owned by the Memphis City Council and was constructed on the site of the former Raleigh Springs Mall.
+The site features a pond with a scenic walking trail and skatepark that is open to the public.
+The Raleigh Springs Civic Center houses the Memphis Police Department Old Allen Precinct, Union Avenue Traffic Division, and the Raleigh Library.